Skip to Main Content

 • Midtown Improvement District funds

-• Spring St. at Peachtree Place
+• Spring Street & Peachtree Place

-• Spring St. at 4th St.
+• Spring Street & 4th Street

-• West Peachtree St. at 4th St.
+• West Peachtree Street & 4th Street

 For additional information on City of Atlanta Department of Transportation projects such as this one, please visit their website or click the graphic below.